dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

   .component('app', AppComponent);
 ```

 In the code above, we defined the `home` and `app` state.
 We also configured the default page for the app.
-The default page that will be rendered when a user visits the app is the `/home` route.
-The `/home` route renders the template.
+The default page that will be rendered when a user visits the app is the `/home` route which renders the template.

 **Note:** The template can be a component or simply a string.